Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/System and Security.md

 > - Manual user creation by admins
 > - Normal application operation
 >
-> You can run Stirling-PDF without any email configuration if you create users manually or use SSO.
+> You can run Stirling PDF without any email configuration if you create users manually or use SSO.

 ### Email Invites